octavecms/cms-bundle/docs/Installation.md

 ## Database setup

-Create a database if you don't have one yet.
+Create a database if you do not already have one.
 Octave CMS stores all the content and website structure in the database.

 ## Require CMS bundle with composer

-If you already have a Symfony-based project, change to project's root folder and require CMS bundle:
+If you already have a Symfony-based project, change to the project's root folder and require CMS bundle:

     $ composer require cms-bundle

 ## Register bundles

-Enable the bundle and the bundles the CMS relies on by adding the following lines in `app/AppKernel.php` file:
+Enable the bundle and the bundles CMS relies on by adding the following lines in `app/AppKernel.php` file:

 ```php